 “Wait!” you may be hollering, “What about these ‘Make Your Own Glass‘ lessons I’ve been hearing about in the museum?
 You didn’t talk about them here!”
 Never fear, chums, there’s a whole article dedicated to just that coming out soon (a.k.a. me making terrified faces as molten glass drips from a tool three inches from my hand).
 In the meantime, I hope you’ve seen why the Corning Museum of Glass has stolen my heart!

 Enjoy this article?
 Trip planning?
 To save you time, I did the search already, so just click here for hotel deals near Corning, and here for beautiful Finger Lakes vacation rentals.
-A small commission goes to support this site at no extra cost to you, so thanks in advance, and happy travels!
+These affiliates provide a small commission at no extra cost to you, so thanks in advance, and happy travels!